B.SC IN NURSING (POST BASIC)

 B.Sc Nursing (Post Basic): Job Profiles

 Nurses play a significant role in the field of healthcare.
-Candidates with a degree in PBBSc can find decent jobs in government and private hospitals, nursing homes, clinics, rehabilitation centers, community health centers, NGOs, etc. However, to avail better career opportunities, candidates are advised to obtain a master’s degree in M.Sc Nursing after completing the course.
+Candidates with a degree in PBBSc can find decent jobs in slot online and private hospitals, nursing homes, clinics, rehabilitation centers, community health centers, NGOs, etc. However, to avail better career opportunities, candidates are advised to obtain a master’s degree in M.Sc Nursing after completing the course.

 Some of the popular job profiles that B.Sc Nursing (Post Basic) students can take up include: